lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 User story 7: facility to see my current score throughout the game.
 * There is a running score count displayed underneath the question and answers box when the user is playing the game.
-* Both the correct and incorrect score are tallied correctly (incrementing each category by one mark as appropriate) and at the correct time (as soon as the user has answered and their answered has been ‘marked’).
+* Both the correct and incorrect scores are tallied correctly (incrementing each category by one mark as appropriate) and at the correct time (as soon as the user has answered and their answer has been ‘marked’).

  ### Could Have
  User story 8: a Friends related message along with my final score, which is different according to what score I achieve.